 In the early 1900's the Lark scow was built everywhere, worldwide.
 Fifteen Larks were built at the Yokohama Y.C.
 Builders built to plans and those who couldn't help themselves built smaller Larks, bigger Larks, Larks with counter sterns.
 By the 1920's Lark fleets in the U.S. seemed to be concentrated around the Great Lakes.
 By the 1930's the Lark was disappearing as Crosby, a later editor at Rudder, in 1928 introduced his own design, the home-build V-shaped centerboarder, the 15- foot Snipe.
-Rudder republished the plans for Lark in 1940 but by then, on the eve of World War II, the Snipe was one of several chined centerboarders available in the United States; the Comet, Moth, and Lightning classes also establishing themselves as popular small sailboat classes.
+Rudder republished the plans for Lark in 1940 but by then, on the eve of World War II, the Lark was now in competition with several popular chined centerboarders available in the United States; the aforementioned Snipe, as well as the Comet, Moth, and Lightning classes.

 As far as I can determine, there is one Lark fleet remaining in the world (there are two Lark variants still going - I'll cover those further down this post).
 Rondeau Bay in Ontario, Canada (just across Lake Erie from Toledo, Ohio), specifically Erieau Y.C., has a fleet of about a dozen.
 The Lark fleet on Rondeau Bay got going in the 1930's.